Distributed controller synthesis for deadlock avoidance: Preliminaries

 Without any restrictions our synthesis problem is undecidable.
-We present the proof of the following theorem in Section~\ref{sec:undec}.
-We warn the reader that in order to use as few processes and locks as possible, the proof gets quite technical.
-A shorter proof using more locks can be found in the conference version of this paper. \begin{restatable}{theorem}{undecfourlocks} The "deadlock avoidance control problem" for \lss\ and at most 4 locks in total is undecidable.
-It remains so when restricted to "locally live" strategies. \end{restatable}
+The proof of the theorem below is in Section~\ref{sec:undec}. \begin{restatable}{thm}{undecfourlocks} The "deadlock avoidance control problem" for arbitrary \lss\ is undecidable (even when the number of locks and processes is fixed). \end{restatable}

-We propose two cases when the control problem becomes decidable.
-The two are defined by restricting the usage of locks.
+We propose then two interesting cases when the control problem becomes decidable.

+In the first case each process accesses at most two different locks.
+In the following definition, we require each process to use exactly two locks, as it is more convenient to avoid case distinctions on the number of locks used by a process.
+This is not more restrictive as we can always add some dummy locks, which are never used.